acbr/ui-bootcamp/instructions.md

 1. The 1st slide should always be the cover, featuring your lecture name, your name, the lecture date and AC logo.
 1. The 2nd slide should always be the agenda, in topics.
+1. The 3nd slide should list the pre-requisites of your talk.
-1. From the 3rd slide on it should start your content.
+1. From the 4th slide on it should start your content.
 1. Every time you have content from a same topic that doesn't fit on the slide, you should expand it VERTICALLY by adding a slide below.
 1. Every time the next slide is about a different topic, you should expand it HORIZONTALLY by adding a slide to the right.
 1. The 3 last slides should always be: Conclusions, Learn more (with the reference links) and Assignment.

 ## Talk standards

+1. BALANCE CONCEPTS AND TECHNICAL CONTENT.
+It's a matter of finding the 'sweet spot', where the presenter keeps the subject interesting for everybody, has a good velocity and touches deeper concept details wisely.
 1. BE CONSISTENT.
 Make sure you watched some previous AC talks to better understand about how to use your voice and conduct the talk.
 1. BE POLITE.
 Don't use slangs neither bad words.
 1. BE OBJECTIVE.
 Don't overexplain in such way you could cause confusion to your attendees.